Cuers massacre

-On 23 September 1995, 16-year-old Éric Borel murdered three members of his family in Solliès-Pont in the arrondissement of Toulon, France.
-The following day, he shot dead twelve other people and injured four more in the village of Cuers the next day.
-When police arrived at the scene, Borel shot himself.
+On 24 September 1995, a mass shooting took place in Cuers, Var, France.
+After murdering his parents and brother in Solliès-Pont the day prior, 16-year-old Éric Borel fatally shot twelve people and injured four others in a neighbouring village before killing himself to evade arrest.

+The shooting in Cuers was the deadliest mass shooting in France since Abd el Maleck killed fifteen and injured nine people in Dieppe, Normandy.
+Both incidents were surpassed by the November 2015 Paris attacks, in which 130 people were killed.

 Attacks

 Familicide

-The series of attacks started on 23 September 1995, at about 18:00 CET, when Borel killed his stepfather, Yves Bichet, in the kitchen by shooting him four times with an Anschütz .22-caliber rifle, before smashing his head with a hammer.
+The series of attacks started on 23 September 1995, at about 18:00 CET, when Borel killed his stepfather, Yves Bichet, in the kitchen by shooting him four times with an Anschütz .22-caliber rifle.
 Police assumed that they had a quarrel beforehand, when Borel tried to run away from home.
-Next, Borel assaulted his half-brother, 11-year-old Jean-Yves Bichet, who was watching television, in a similar manner.
+Next, Borel shot and killed his half-brother, 11-year-old Jean-Yves Bichet, who was watching television.
+He also mutilated both of their bodies by bludgeoning their heads with a hammer.
 After wiping up the blood trails, Borel waited for his mother to come home.
 As soon as Borel's mother, Marie-Jeanne Parenti, arrived at home from church at about 20:30, he immediately killed her with a single shot to the head.
 In contrast to her husband and stepson, no blunt force was used on Parenti, although some reports have suggested that he beat her as well with either the hammer or a baseball bat.

-When his mother lay dead, Borel once again started to clean the house from blood, covered the bodies with sheets and closed all shutters, as well as the steel gate.
-Carrying a bag packed with food, money, a raincoat, a map of Limoges, and a pistol shooting rubber bullets, and armed with the rifle and pockets full of ammunition, Borel made his way towards Cuers.
+After killing his mother, Borel again cleaned any traces of blood before covering all three bodies with sheets and closing all shutters and the steel gate to the house.
+Still armed with the rifle, Borel left Solliès-Pont carrying ammunition in his pockets and a bag with food, money, a raincoat, a map of Limoges, and a pistol loaded with rubber bullets.
 He initially travelled by car, but eventually he crashed it into a wall; he continued his path by foot.
-He presumably spent the night between vines.

 The bodies of the Borel's murdered family were found at approximately 01:00 by Yves Bichet's son Jean-Luc, a student living in Antibes who only occasionally visited his father on weekends.
 After calling police, Jean-Luc was first considered a suspect in the murders when giving contradictory information.
 The absence of Borel remained undetected until about three hours later.